 Bloeser’s story reads like a political thriller, women’s history and African adventure rolled into one.
 An alert witness to a breakthrough in world health, she brings insight and humor to [the dark tale] that unfolds around her.
 Riveting.

-Sign up to hear news of the book’s release date!
+Sign up to hear news about the book!

 Great for Book Clubs!

-Another virus.
-Another pandemic.
+A different virus.
+A different pandemic.
 And in a climate of sociopolitical upheaval.
-Join me first in a country that was always in the news and then in one that should have been.
+We’re first in a country that was always in the news and then in one that should have been.